The Web address of this

 When our

-respective communication (vs. other) needs
+respective communication needs

 conflicts, we share a communication

-"prob-lem."
-To make things more interesting, the
+"problem."
+To make things more interesting, the subselves

-subselves ruling each
+ruling each person's

-com-munication-need conflicts at any moment!
+personality may have communication-need conflicts at any moment!

 ("Part of me wants to hear you clearly, and another part wants to